 IN THE MORNING

-Most of us use a peel at night, but I’ve switched since hearing that most pro makeup artists use a peel pre-makeup, as it gives skin and foundation an almost seamless, smooth finish.
-Don’t over-peel, though – once or twice a week is enough.
+Most of us use a peel at night, but I’ve switched to the AM since hearing that most makeup artists use a peel pre-makeup, as it makes applying foundation easier and creates an almost seamless, smooth finish.
+Plus, post-peel is the best time to apply a face mask, and again, using a mask to give skin a glow in the morning makes more sense than using one at night, when all you are doing is going to bed.
+Just don’t over-peel – once or twice a week is enough.

-Water hydrates the skin, and oils nourish it.
+Water hydrates the skin and oils nourish it.
 Don’t get confused between the two, as all skin types – including oily – need more water.
 Whether you use a hydrating sheet mask, serum or light textured cream, make sure your face is fully hydrated every day.
-More importantly than making skin look pretty (plumper, glowing, less lined), it keeps it healthy and functioning as intended.
+More important than making skin look plumper, glowing and less lined, it keeps it healthy and functioning as intended.

 IN THE EVENING

-“In the evening, it’s all about your cleanser,” says Dr Hayden.
+“In the evening, it’s all about your cleanser,” says Dr Haydon.
 “Foaming washes don’t go deep enough to reach inside the pores.”
 And neither do face wipes, as today we’re not just removing makeup but also pollution, which degrades the skin.
-Cream or balm cleansers that can really be worked into your skin are the most popular with skin experts – there are some great, non-greasy balms for oily skin, like Sunday Riley Blue Moon Tranquility Cleansing Balm and Eve Lom Gel Balm Cleanser.
+Cream or balm cleansers that can really be worked into your skin are the most popular with skin experts – there are some great, non-greasy balms for oily skin, like Eve Lom Gel Balm Cleanser.

 Repair with retinol